ATM Rozrywka

 ATM Rozrywka was a Polish television channel owned by ATM Grupa.
 It was launched on 1 August 2012.
 This channel was created for the first multiplex of digital terrestrial television in Poland and satelitte Eutelsat Hot Bird 13B.
 It is owned 100% by Telewizja Polsat.

-It was closed on 24 February 2021 due to the concession of broadcasting that wasn’t extended, although the board aims to restart activities as soon as the license issue is resolved.
+It was closed on 24 February 2021 because the concession of broadcasting wasn’t extended, although the board aims to restart activities as soon as the license issue is resolved.